thecodingmachine/graphqlite/docs/extend_type.md

  */
 ```

-With the `@ExtendType` annotation, we tell GraphQL-Controllers that we want to add fields in the GraphQL type mapped to
+With the `@ExtendType` annotation, we tell GraphQLite that we want to add fields in the GraphQL type mapped to
 the `Product` PHP class.

 ```php